michaelnmmeyer/dharma/tree.md

 def lang()
 ```

-process forward:
+Language of this node.

+Processing top-down:
-if we meet a note tag, set the language to the latest
+* if we meet a note tag, set the language to the latest
 encountered european language
-if we meet a foreign tag that has no @lang, toggle the
+* if we meet a foreign tag that has no @lang, toggle the
 language between european and other

 <a id="dharma.tree.String"></a>